TruSat/trusat-frontend/README.md

 - View the [docs](http://learn.trusat.org/) to learn more about the project
 - Join the [Discord](https://discord.gg/HfT62G) to follow the development discussion

 ## Get Started

 This repo was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app).
-You can clone the repo, checkout the `dev` branch, install all the dependencies and run the app in development mode with the following commands in your Terminal:
+You can clone the repo, install all the dependencies and run the app in development mode with the following commands in your Terminal:

 ```
 git clone https://github.com/TruSat/trusat-frontend.git trusat-frontend
 cd trusat-frontend
-git checkout --track origin/dev
 yarn install && yarn start
 ```

 Open http://localhost:3000 to view it in the browser.
 The page will automatically reload if you make changes to the code.

 <img src="https://trusat-assets.s3.amazonaws.com/trusat-readmes-catalog_comp-200424.jpg">

 ## Structure